beaconpancakes/site/src/projects/0799000-IsaacSketch.md

   - pencil
 ---

-Quick and funny sketch of an old character from a comic contest.
-His name is Isaac and he is a space pirate.
+This one is a quick and funny sketch of an old character from a comic contest.
+I conceived it along with my husband (at that time, just boyfriend) since we teamed up for the competition.
+The name of the character is **Isaac**, and he is a space pirate.

-I find him really interesting and I still draw him from time to time in my old and beloved drawing notebook.
+I find him quite interesting, and I still draw him from time to time in my old and beloved drawing notebook.